Type 1 Diabetes Mellitus in Children

 and insulin injections.
 A child may feel:

-management as just one aspect of their daily life.
+as just one aspect of their daily life.

 Many areas have diabetes camps, support groups, and other organizations for children